Q: What is the Master of Science in Nursing Program (MSN)?

 A: For current tuition information please click here.
 The MSN program is 30-61 units.
 The number of units varies depending on the concentration.

 Q: What concentrations do you offer?

-A: Once students complete all MSN core course requirements, they may then select a concentration in Healthcare Systems Management, Teaching-Learning (Education), Clinical Nurse Specialist (CNS)-Adult-Gerontology, or Family Nurse Practitioner (FNP).
+A: Once students complete all MSN core course requirements, they may then select a concentration in Healthcare Systems Management, Teaching-Learning (Education), Clinical Nurse Specialist (CNS)-Adult-Gerontology, Family Nurse Practitioner (FNP), Nursing Informatics (NI).